with Potato Wedges, Red Cabbage Slaw & Spicy Remoulade

 Not included in your delivery

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Trim and thinly slice scallions, separating whites from greens; finely chop whites until you have 1 TBSP (2 TBSP for 4 servings).
 Finely chop chili.
-Trim, peel, and grate carrot on the largest holes of a box grater; place in a medium bowl.

-• Halve tilapia fillets* lengthwise (you’ll have a larger piece and a smaller piece).
+• Halve tilapia fillets* lengthwise.
+(You’ll have a larger piece and a smaller piece.)
 Pat dry with paper towels. • In a shallow dish, combine Old Bay Seasoning, remaining sour cream, and 1 TBSP water (2 TBSP for 4 servings). • On a plate, combine panko and cornstarch. • Dip each fillet into sour cream mixture, then press into panko mixture, coating all over.